SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Adding Some Spice to Your Tests
 -------------------------------
-Now we'll get to the whole reason for using Selenium-RC, adding programming logic to your tests.
+Now we'll get to the whole reason for using Selenium RC, adding programming logic to your tests.
 It's the same as for any program.
 Program flow is controlled using condition statements and iteration.
 In addition you can report progress information using I/O.  In this section we'll show some examples of how programming language constructs can be combined with